chrivand/Firepower_O365_Feed_Parser/README.md

 ## Release notes v4.2 [BETA]

 * Added ASA module.
-Only updates one ASA device at a time
+Only updates one ASA device at a time.
+The script will now query you in the beginning if you would like to update an ASA or FMC.

 ## Release notes v4.1